bozsahin/ceng444/README.md

 <p>In-class labs introduce antLR, yalalr, MIPS/spim and  a bit of Lisp.

 <p> The second project includes code generation and execution, using
-MIPs architecture simulator called <a href="http://spimsimulator.sourceforge.net/">spim</a> for code generation.
+MIPs architecture simulator called <a href="http://spimsimulator.sourceforge.net/">spim</a>.

 <b>Grading</b>:
 <ol>